 Polarity - Choose whether to perform the measurement with positive or negative current.

 Voltage Limit and Current Limit - Set the maximum voltage and current that can be applied to the sample.
 This can help prevent damage to delicate samples.

 Any changes to these settings will only be used whilst the 'Use Advanced Settings' check box is ticked, and they can be reset to the default values by clicking the 'Reset to Default' button.

 Preventing Sample Damage

-Whilst the probes of the Four-Point Probe System are designed to reduce the possibility of damaging thin films, damage can still be caused if the sample is moved whilst the probes are in contact.
+Whilst the probes of the Four-Point Probe System are designed, with rounded tips, to reduce the possibility of damaging thin films, damage can still be caused if the sample is moved whilst the probes are in contact.
 Therefore, it is recommended that the stage is sufficiently lowered before the sample is placed onto or removed from the stage, or just repositioned when centralising beneath the probes.

 When measuring sheet resistance, the position of the probes on the sample has a significant impact on the result.
 This is due to how the current flows through the sample, as the available current pathways will be vary depending on probe positions.
 The most accurate measurements for determining resistivity and conductivity are taken at the centre of the sample.

 - Non-Destructive Testing